Video analysis with video annotation

 What is the video analysis tool good for?

-Two types of annotations can be set in the video annotation mode: 1. free text annotations are used for writing any number of comments or remarks.
+Two types of annotations can be set in the annotation tool: 1. free text annotations are used for writing any number of comments or remarks.
 2. labels of the categories can be placed via category sets.
 These analysis steps are all carried out online and are therefore independent of time and place.
 The annotations are timestamped.
 The export function enables a detailed evaluation of the analysis results (e. g. using Excel or SPSS).

 The annotations are set to private but can be published optionally.
 This allows other users to view and comment on the annotations.
 Thus, different scenarios of peer feedback or peer coaching may also be available.